Cloud Provisioning

 Installing Python Package Dependencies

-If you need to install additional python modules via pip, you can do it by using shellexec service and running pip install <package> command at prepare stage:
+If you need to install additional python modules via pip, you can do it by using the shellexec service and running the pip install <package> command at the prepare stage:

 services: